RadonCoding/jujutsu-kaisen/FAQ.md

 ### Natures

-Cursed energy natures can be obtained when you first join a world based on a random chance. this chance can be adjusted in the config.
+Cursed energy natures can be obtained when you first join a world based on a random chance.
+This chance can be adjusted in the config.

 By default sorcerers will have the **Basic** cursed energy nature which will shield against damage and increase melee attack damage when **Cursed Energy Flow** is active.